-- Type of tremor The tremor in ET generally occurs with action, either while performing a task (kinetic tremor) or while holding the body part against gravity such as having the arms outstretched in front of the body (postural tremor).
-The tremor of PD most commonly occurs when the limb or other body part is at rest (resting tremor). - Additional symptoms The primary symptom of ET is tremor.
-Although tremor is a primary symptom of PD, additional features, such as slowness, stiffness, balance problems, and shuffling gait are also generally present. - Body parts affected by tremor ET and PD both involve tremor of the arms/hands, but head and voice tremor most commonly appear in ET and almost never in PD. - Handwriting In ET handwriting is often large and shaky, whereas in PD, handwriting is often very small (micrographia). - Family history Persons with ET often have a family history of tremor, whereas in PD, family history of PD or tremor is much less common. - Alcohol ET is often reduced by drinking alcohol whereas in PD, alcohol generally does not improve tremor. - Medications ET generally does not respond to medications used for PD, and PD generally does not respond to medications used for ET.
+- Body parts affected by tremor ET and PD both involve tremor of the arms/hands, but head and voice tremor most commonly appear in ET and almost never in PD. - Handwriting In ET, handwriting is often large and shaky, whereas in PD, handwriting is often very small (micrographia). - Family history People with ET often have a family history of tremor, whereas in PD, family history of PD or tremor is much less common. - Alcohol ET is often reduced by drinking alcohol whereas in PD, alcohol generally does not improve tremor. - Medications ET generally does not respond to medications used for PD, and PD generally does not respond to medications used for ET.